 For example, let’s say someone searches for “roofers in Fort Worth.”
 Google will scan the internet for content related to roofers in Fort Worth.
 The unique content you have that pertains to “roofers in Fort Worth” increases your chances of ranking as one of the top search results.

 Both GPS photo tagging and schema pins generate unique content that is location-specific.
-The myth, however, is that GPS photo tags for Google Busines Profile are more effective than schema pins.
+The myth, however, is that GPS photo tags for Google Business Profile are more effective than schema pins.
 Here’s why that’s simply a myth.

 GPS Photo Tagging Study